 Federal Disclosure Required RRP Rules Apply

-Any Cheverly home built before 1978 may contain lead-based paint.
-Homes built before 1940 -- which includes many of Cheverly's earliest streets -- almost certainly do.
-Like asbestos, intact lead paint that isn't disturbed is generally stable.
-The hazard is deteriorating paint (chipping, peeling, chalking) and renovation work that generates dust.
+Any Cheverly home built before 1978 may have lead paint.
+Homes built before 1940 -- which includes many of Cheverly's older streets -- almost certainly do.
+Like asbestos, lead paint that's in good shape and left alone is usually stable.
+The risk is peeling or chipping paint, and renovation work that creates dust.

-If you're planning any renovation that disturbs painted surfaces -- window replacement, trim work, door sanding -- federal EPA rules require contractors to follow RRP (Renovation, Repair and Painting) protocols if the home was built before 1978.
-This isn't optional and applies to contractors, not just homeowners doing their own work.
+If you're planning any work that touches painted surfaces -- replacing windows, sanding doors, trim work -- federal EPA rules require contractors to follow lead-safe work practices (called RRP) in homes built before 1978.
+This is required by law and applies to contractors even if you're not the one doing the work.

-• If you have young children, test friction surfaces (windows, doors) first -- these are the highest-risk areas
+• If you have young children, test windows and doors first -- these are the highest-risk spots

-• Ask any contractor working on a pre-1978 Cheverly home whether they are EPA RRP certified
+• Before hiring a contractor for work on a pre-1978 home, ask if they are EPA RRP certified

-• Sellers must provide a Lead-Based Paint Disclosure for homes built before 1978 -- this is federal law
+• Sellers are required by federal law to give buyers a Lead-Based Paint Disclosure for homes built before 1978

 What to do

-Home lead test kits are available at hardware stores but are not fully reliable.
-For definitive results, hire a certified lead inspector or risk assessor.
-For families with children under 6 or pregnant women, the Maryland Department of the Environment offers lead inspection resources -- the risk assessment is worth the cost.
+Home lead test kits from hardware stores aren't always accurate.
+For a definitive answer, hire a certified lead inspector.
+If you have children under 6 or are pregnant, the Maryland Department of the Environment has lead inspection resources -- the cost of a proper test is worth it.

 Basement Moisture & Foundation